written 31st Sept 2020

 Accepting that there is no water to fill the thirst of desire.
 Accepting that whatever is missing, might or might not be filled in the future and therefore it is best for my mind to let go and my heart to open.
 Allowing myself to love a person that is special to me, and to appreciate the moment I have with this person when I have it and accept that it might not always be the case.

 Desire is like an empty barrel waiting to be filled with water in a desert, never getting filled.
-Letting go means letting the barrel free without the desire to be filled.
-Instead rolling freely and aimlessly.
+Letting go means allowing the barrel to never get filled and instead enjoy the experience how being itself, rolling around freely and aimlessly, allowing yourself to be what you are.
 Letting the barrel be a barrel and not a container.